jwdinius/jwdinius.github.io/_posts/2018-1-18-ebike_build.markdown

 <p align="center">
 <img src="/assets/img/ebike/box_contents.jpg">
 </p>
 I opened the conversion kit's box and was a bit disheartened to find no instructions.
 Seriously?!
 Not only were there no instructions, there wasn't even a piece of paper with a *URL* to the instructions!
 This, I think, is terrible form.
 Dillenger included a packing slip with all contents the box should contain and safety documents for the battery and charger.
 That was it.
 After some searching on the Dillenger website, I found the appropriate documentation for both the [kit](https://880b28d3d003e6b1c176-ee9159906b823979ce618332e73bec87.ssl.cf4.rackcdn.com/electric-bike-kits/dillenger_samsung_street_manual_2016.pdf) and [display](https://880b28d3d003e6b1c176-ee9159906b823979ce618332e73bec87.ssl.cf4.rackcdn.com/other/C965%20V5.0.pdf).
 I followed the instructions only cursorily, as I found them to be poorly phrased, confusing, and full of grammatical errors.
 I don't want to derail the whole conversation, but proper documentation of a manufactured product that requires end-user installation shouldn't be too much to ask for and yet it oftentimes is.
-To be clear:  Proper documentation, to me, means
+To be clear:  proper documentation, to me, means
 * A hard copy of the installation instructions is included with the shipped product
 * A clear definition of the required tools and other prerequisites for the installation
 * Clearly worded, *concise* steps to complete installation.

 Dillenger has dropped the ball on *all* of the bullet points; the copy that I had to go out and find was poorly worded and spent too much time on diversions about the tech in the system.
 I get it, it's cool tech, but enough about the Hall Effect sensor already...

-My first steps were to strip the handlebars, remove the front wheel, and prepare it for the actual install.
+*My* first steps were to strip the handlebars, remove the front wheel, and prepare it for the actual install.
 <p align="center">
 <img src="/assets/img/ebike/strip.jpg">
 </p>